Sealers for Concrete Effect Renders UK — Atlas Bejca Application Guide

 • Pollution resistance: Urban environments deposit carbon-rich particulates on porous render surfaces within weeks — a sealed finish resists this soiling and remains cleanable with low-pressure washing for the full service life of the coating.

 Sealing a concrete effect render is not a cosmetic afterthought — it is an integral part of the decorative system's specification.
-Products such as Atlas Bejca are specified as the finishing component of the decorative render system — they work as a stain and protective sealer in one, deepening the appearance of the render while providing a durable barrier against rain, dirt, and long-term weathering.
-The formulation uses advanced silicone resins to create a breathable coating, so any trapped moisture can safely escape from the wall build-up rather than accumulating behind the sealer film.
+Products such as Atlas Bejca are specified as the finishing component of the decorative render system, working as a stain and protective sealer in one, deepening the appearance of the render while providing a durable barrier against rain, dirt, and long-term weathering.
+The formulation uses advanced silicone resins to create a breathable coating, so any trapped moisture safely escapes from the wall build-up rather than accumulating behind the sealer film — the difference shows most clearly after the first full UK winter.

 Parameter Atlas Bejca Specification